 Best of all, practice your daily gratitude at bed time.
 Keep a journal next to your bed where you can record your gratitude and make it the last thing you do before you go to sleep.
 Not only will your body respond well to this positive state, you will sleep better and generally feel well.
 In turn, you will likely begin your day feeling much lighter and stress-free.

-For some reason, we tend to focus on the things that go WRONG in our business and life.
+For some reason, we tend to focus on the things that go WRONG in our life or business.
 These stories are usually the ones we tell people when they ask how things are going.
 I’m right… right?
 The thing is that negativity breeds negativity.
 The more we dwell on the things that went wrong, the more in tune our mind and body is with things generally being this way.

 The more you celebrate and recognise, the more in tune your mind and body will be with success.